Audio/MIDI multitrack recording software

 Step through start history

-• You can move your finger horizontally over the transport position indicator to step through the history of recent start positions (just like pressing Alt+Left/Right Arrow).
+• Move your finger horizontally over the transport position counter to step through recent start positions (just like pressing Alt+Left/Right Arrow).

 Lists with a vertical scrollbar